The Linear Programming Approach to Reach-Avoid Problems for Markov Decision Processes: Numerical case studies

 Consider the problem of driving a race car through a tight corner in the presence of static obstacles, illustrated in Figure \ref{fig:car_setup_pic}.
 As part of the ORCA project of the Automatic Control Lab (see \url{http://control.ee.ethz.ch/~racing/}), a six state variable nonlinear model with two control inputs has been identified to describe the movement of 1:43 scale race cars.
 The model derivation is discussed in \cite{liniger2014optimization} and is based on a unicycle approximation with parameters identified on the experimental platform of the ORCA project using model cars manufactured by Kyosho.
 We denote the state space by $\Xs\subset \mathbb{R}^6$, the control space by $\Us\subset\mathbb{R}^2$ and the identified dynamics by a function $f:\Xs\times\Us\mapsto \Xs$.
 The first two elements of each state $x\in\Xs$ correspond to spatial dimensions, the third to orientation, the fourth and fifth to body fixed longitudinal and lateral velocities and the sixth to angular velocity.
 The two control inputs $u\in\Us$ are the throttle duty cycle and the steering angle.

+We will show how one can address the problem as a finite horizon reach-avoid problem and approximate its solution using the methodology presented.
+There are naturally several other approaches to address this problem \cite{richards2002aircraft,couetoux2011continuous}.
+Our choice is only to illustrate the applicability of the framework for a general nonlinear dynamical system in high dimension.
-As is typically observed in practice, the state predicted by the identified dynamics and the state measurements recorded on the experimental platform are different due to process and measurement noise.
-Analyzing the deviation between predictions and measurements, we identified a stochastic variant to the original model using additive Gaussian noise,

-The noise mean $\mu$ and diagonal covariance matrix $\Sigma$ have been selected such that the probability density function of the process in \eqref{eq:car_model_stoch} resembles the empirical data obtained via measurements.
-Figure \ref{fig:noisefit} illustrates the fit for the angular velocity where $\mu_6=-0.26$ and $\Sigma(6,6)=0.53$; the rest of the states are handled in the same way.
-The kernel of the resulting stochastic process is by construction a GRBF with a single term $\mathcal{N}\parens*{f(x,u)+\mu, \Sigma}$.
+As typically observed in practice, the state predicted by the identified dynamics and the state measurements recorded on the experimental platform are different due to process and measurement noise.
+Analyzing the deviation between predictions and measurements, we captured the uncertainties in the original model using additive Gaussian noise, $ g(x,u)=f(x,u)+\omega, \quad \omega\sim \mathcal{N}\parens{\mu,\Sigma}$, $\mu \in \mathbb{R}^6, \Sigma \in \m{S}_{++}^6$, where $\m{S}_{++}^6$ denotes the set of positive-definite matrices of dimension 6.
+The noise mean $\mu$, and diagonal covariance matrix $\Sigma$ have been selected such that the probability density function of the Markov decision process describing the uncertain dynamics resembles the empirical data obtained via measurements.
+As an example, Figure \ref{fig:noisefit} illustrates the fit for the angular velocity where $\mu_6=-0.26$ and $\Sigma(6,6)=0.53$.
+It follows that the kernel of the stochastic process is a GRBF with a single basis function described by the Gaussian distribution $\mathcal{N}\parens*{f(x,u)+\mu, \Sigma}$.

+We cast the problem of driving the race car through a tight corner without reaching obstacles as a stochastic reach-avoid problem.
+Despite the highly nonlinear dynamics, the stochastic reach-avoid set-up can readily be applied to this problem.